renmengye/renmengye.github.io/index.md

 -------------------------------------------------------------------------------

 ## <a name="news">News</a>

+* 2022/09: I have moved to New York and officially joined NYU.

+* 2022/07: One paper accepted at ECCV 2022.

+* 2022/01: I started working at Google Brain Toronto as a visiting faculty researcher.

 * 2021/11: I will visit the University of Oxford and give a talk on Nov 17, 2021.